Newham History, Family Crest & Coats of Arms

 Early History of the Newham family

-Another 161 words (12 lines of text) covering the years 1743 and 1721 are included under the topic Early Newham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Newham research.
+Another 81 words (6 lines of text) covering the years 1743 and 1721 are included under the topic Early Newham History in all our PDF Extended History products and printed products wherever possible.

 Newham Spelling Variations